 Black tea, white tea, green tea, oolong tea, herbal tea.
 Do you drink tea every day like I do?
 I drink green tea but also herbal teas and fruit infusions.
 As consumers, we don’t really think much about the tea we drink and where our tea comes from but we really should, especially if we consume large quantities of tea every day.

 Do you know what exactly you are drinking?
+Have you ever wondered if you tea from China or Sri Lanka is safe to drink?
 I decided to investigate and share some of the shocking discoveries with you.